Di

 D

-The arena of the chariot race covered 19 acres and at the time was the biggest set ever built f [...]
+The arena of the chariot race covered 19 acres and at the time was the biggest set ever built for a [...]

 D

 One thing William Wyler was completely unable to do was get his leading man to cry on-screen.
-D [...]
+During [...]

 D